 By accepting this, we are not defeated.
 We are merely caring for ourselves.

 I once read about a man in Iceland whose “blood boiled” every time someone spoke back to him in English, even though he was fluent in Icelandic.
 I felt like that in France.
 But really, what good was the boiling?
 I was pissed.
 People could tell I was pissed.
 French people didn’t care.
+I was making my friends and loved ones around me uncomfortable with my anger.
 I needed to ice my veins, and sometimes the way to do that is to let go.

 I’ve since gone back to France and have spoken English, unless someone requests French.
 Does this mean I don’t know French?
 No. Does it make me an ugly tourist?
 No. I am merely playing along with the game called life, and I am so much happier.

 Misery loves company.
 A lot of the research I did lifted so many negative emotions from my shoulders.
 For example, I found one vlogger who’s lived in France for over 20 years.
 She is fluent in French and still gets spoken back to in English.
 I found and have met several French Canadians who go to France and get spoken back to in English – and French is their first language!
+And of course this is not just the French but a tonne of cultures.
 A lot of people have the same experiences and even though it may seem at times like it’s personal and directed only at you, it’s really not.